Your money-making expert. Financial journalist, TV and radio personality.

 For security purposes, all communication from third parties is sent via a new e-mail address that Refermehappy.com sets up for you.
 Never give personal information to individual referrers, ESPECIALLY NOT YOUR BANK DETAILS.

 Generally all you need is the name of the friend or referrer and their e-mail address when applying for these deals; all other information goes through the company itself.

 If, having registered as a ‘referrer’, you are matched up with a ‘friend’ then the ball is in your court to secure the deal through the company.

-For example if you want to refer someone to sign up to Sky, go to the Sky ‘introduce a friend’ page and fill in the online application form.
-If the ‘friend’ joins up, £75 in vouchers should be on its way!
+So for example, if you want to refer someone to sign up to Sky, go to the Sky ‘introduce a friend’ page and fill in the online application form.
+Then if the ‘friend’ joins up, £75 in vouchers should be on its way!